MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 > [!NOTE]
    > * B2B (Business accounts) environments are not supported.
    > * It is not possible to disable business unit data separation on an environment after it has been enabled.
+   > * Parent-child scope is currently not supported.

 ## Access controls in Customer Insights